paritytech/substrate/utils/prometheus/README.md

 ![grants](./photo_2019-12-13_16-32-53.jpg)
 ## Introduction

 Prometheus is one of the most widely used monitoring tool for managing high availability services supported by [Cloud Native Computing Foundation](https://www.cncf.io/).
-By providing Prometheus exporter in substrate, node operators can easily adopt widely used display/alert tool such as Grafana without seting-up/operating external Prometheus agent through RPC connections.
-Easy access to such monitoring tools will benefit parachain develepers/operators and validators to have much higher availability quality of their services.
+By providing Prometheus metrics in Substrate, node operators can easily adopt widely used display/alert tools such as Grafana and Alertmanager without setting-up/operating external Prometheus push gateways (which is an antipattern in the first place) through RPC connections.
+Easy access to such monitoring tools will benefit parachain developers/operators and validators to have much higher availability of their services.

-## List of Contents
+## Table of Contents

 Hack Prometheus in Substrate
- - Prometheus starter
+ - Prometheus primer
  - CLI Config
  - Metrics Add